patchlevel/event-sourcing/docs/pages/repository.md

 }
 ```

+!!! note

-> :book: The query is fast and does not load any event.
+    The query is fast and does not load any event.
-> This means that the state of the aggregate is not rebuild either.
+    This means that the state of the aggregate is not rebuild either.